suigenerous/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+return function(); that's when the function scope ends.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the format of the output is always the same, but the number changes because of math.random

 c.
 What is the lexical scope of `newRoll`?

+function scope.

 ### Task 2c - Exit Ticket